dart-lang/build/build_web_compilers/README.md

 By default, this package uses the [Dart development compiler][] (_dartdevc_, also known as _DDC_) to compile Dart to JavaScript.
 In release builds (running the build tool with `--release`), `dart2js` is used as a compiler.

 In addition to compiling to JavaScript, this package also supports compiling to WebAssembly.
+Currently, `dart2wasm` needs to be enabled with builder options.

-This behavior can be changed with builder options.
 To understand the impact of these options, be aware of differences between compiling to JavaScript and compiling to WebAssembly:

 1. Dart has two compilers emitting JavaScript: `dart2js` and `dartdevc` (which supports incremental rebuilds but is typically only used for development).